|

 reduced, voices brought further forward, unwanted music or dialogue

-deleted, missing sections restored, annoying noises corrected, speed
+deleted, annoying noises corrected, speed

 and pitch adjusted and monaural recordings enhanced for a pleasant